NaoMod/Towards-an-In-context-LLM-based-Approach-for-Model-Views/README.md

 3. **Check Results**:
    - Results will be accessible in your LangSmith workspace.
 Note that due to the probabilistic nature of LLMs, results may vary slightly from those in the paper but should be consistent on average.

+## Troubleshooting

+Below are listed some potential problems executing the tool and what to do in these cases:

+- Problem: The OpenAI API sent error code 404.
+This means that the model is not working correctly.
+   - Solution: The file `\src\utils\config.py` line 83 can be edited changing the parameter model_name from "gpt-4o-2024-08-06" to any available model at [OpenAI gpt-4o](https://platform.openai.com/docs/models/gpt-4o) page using the string identifier.
+Note that we cannot ensure that other models will not change the expected results.
+- Problem: The OpenAI API sent error code 429.
+This means you have reached the token limit per minute on their API.
+   - Solution: Wait from 1 to 2 minutes before trying again.

 ## Other Artifacts